-ODC/San Francisco performs Wednesday night at Washington Hall.
-Calvin and Hobbes continued from page 16 Notre Dame with 15 kills, including the final two kills of the pivotal third game, while sophomore Kathy Cunningham registered 13 digs, 11 kills and a career-high five service aces.
+Shea continued from page 16 Notre Dame with 15 kills, including the final two kills of the pivotal third game, while sophomore Kathy Cunningham registered 13 digs, 11 kills and a career-high five service aces.
 The Irish next play at Loyola Wednesday night, then head to the Eastern Kentucky Invitational over the weekend.
 SIDE-OUTS -Zanette Bennett was named the North Star Conference Player of the Week for the week ending September 6...
-Junior Mary Kay Waller is still out of action after twisting her ankle in practice last week . . .
-The Irish defeated Michigan last Thursday in a quick three-game sweep, 15-3, 15-3, 15-6. continued from page 16 and fifth runners) on Saturday was very good," Piane said.
-"If Garrett stavs up with O'Connor and Markezich, that cuts our gap to 41 seconds, which would be excellent."
-Rounding out Notre Dame's top five was highly-touted freshman Pat Kearns, who finished fourth with a time of The Irish have a week and a half before they return to action on Sept.
-25, when they host the National Catholic Invita- "The National Catholic meet will also be a test, and I can't say that we are ready for that one yet," Piane said.
-"Our effort this weekend was excellent for this point in the season.
+Junior Mary Kay Waller is still out of action after twisting her ankle in practice last week ...
+The Irish defeated Michigan last Thursday in a quick three-game sweep, 15-3, The Observer Irish continued from page 16 and fifth runners) on Saturday was very good," Piane said.
+"If Garrett stays up with O'Connor and Markezich, that cuts our gap to 41 seconds, which would be excellent."
+Rounding out Notre Dame's top five was highly-touted freshman Pat Kearns, who finished fourth with a time of 26:46 The Irish have a week and a half before they return to action on Sept.
+25, when they host the National Catholic Invitational "The National Catholic meet will also be a test, and I can't say that we are ready for that one yet," Piane said.
+"Our efracters per day.

+fort this weekend was excellent for this point in the season.
 However we don't want to be at that same level in two weeks.
-We want to get better, and that will mean more hard work."
+We want to get better, and that will mean more hard work.'